Chewhern/SPKI/README.md

 **The next update will integrate Arweave into SPKI as one of the core components for this framework.**

+**Only when the documentations had been finalized, there'll be a static website hosted on Arweave.**

+**This project from next update onwards will become a hybrid of web 2.0 and web 3.0**

 [Chinese version/中文版本](https://github.com/Chewhern/SPKI/blob/main/README_CN.md)

 A simple user to user PKI full stack prototype with C#.